-Option 2: Community Volunteerism Opportunity (final 100 hours self-directed)
+Option 2: Community Volunteerism Opportunity (final 100 hours self-directed) Due Date: Prior to poster presentation date Weight: Pass/In Progress

 Description: This continuation of the practicum experience is an unsupervised volunteer opportunity that requires the final 100 hours to satisfy the requirements of the practicum.
 The student may select a single volunteer organization or may prefer a variety of volunteer opportunities.
 Volunteering can occur formally within any organization or informally ad hoc as the Learner can allow.
 Please provide the Director with the Volunteer Hours form completed by the student and prepared for final signature by the Director or Designate.